Building a Safer Upper Hutt -Together

 In 2017, Upper Hutt Community Patrol was proud to win the Upper Hutt City “Health and Well-being” award at the Regional Community Awards.

-The Patrol was nominated for this award in recognition for its anti-graffiti work, which the Patrol has carried out over recent years.
-This on-going anti-graffiti project sees the Patrol take the lead in "painting over" graffiti in areas of the city not covered by the Local Authority.
-The Patrol has worked with individual communities allowing the removal of graffiti so that these individuals and individual communities "feel safer".
+The Patrol was nominated for this award in recognition for its anti-graffiti work, which the Patrol has carried out over previous years.
+This on-going anti-graffiti project saws the Patrol take the lead in "painting over" graffiti in areas of the city not covered by the Local Authority.
+The Patrol worked with individual communities, allowing the removal of graffiti so that these individuals and individual communities "feel safer".

 Wgtn Community Awards resized